 Under the PACT Program, NYCHA seeks to identify resources and opportunities to make major improvements to its public housing developments while preserving long-term affordability and maintaining strong resident rights in line with public housing protections.
-The goal of the PACT Program is to convert at least 62,000 public housing units to Section 8 assisted housing by the end of 2028, thus addressing roughly \$12.8 billion of NYCHA's capital needs.
-The conversion to Section 8 assisted housing is intended
+The goal of the PACT Program is to convert at least 62,000 public housing units to Section 8 assisted housing by the end of 2028, thus addressing

-(2) The mortgages securing the Mortgage Loans for the listed Developments are subordinate to mortgages securing a \$122,000,000 loan from the Corporation, which is not pledged under the Resolution and the acceleration of which is limited in the same manner as the Senior Non-Accelerating Loan for the 2022 Developments, as described in "PLAN OF FINANCING-Senior Non-Accelerating Loan".
+(2) The mortgage securing each Mortgage Loan is subordinate to mortgages securing another loan from the Corporation for the related Development(s), which is not pledged under the Resolution and the acceleration of which is limited in the same manner as the Senior Non-Accelerating Loan for the 2023 Development, as described in "PLAN OF FINANCING-Senior Non-Accelerating Loan".
+The original principal amounts of such other loans are: \$122,000,000 for PACT Brooklyn Bundle II, \$70,000,000 for PACT Manhattan Bundle and \$34,750,000 for PACT Harlem River Bundle.